#ReconcileThis - Zoey Roy

 “I want people to know that I am actively working on healing, and that I have tools I’ve picked up along the way that I am open to sharing with them, if they’re willing to listen.”

-A social media initiative to uplift and amplify Indigenous voices online by activating and sharing stories, languages, cultures and perspectives through provocative digital performances and conversations.
+#ReconcileThis is an initiative to uplift and amplify Indigenous voices, stories, languages, cultures and perspectives through provocative… #ReconcileThis is an initiative to uplift and amplify… #ReconcileThis is an initiative to uplift and amplify Indigenous voices, stories, languages, cultures and perspectives through provocative digital performances and conversations.